 - Stretch my brain, by writing a poem, a song, a good paragraph, or just a thoughtful quote, almost daily.
 Keeping malleable and creative has helped me to keep productive and writing, even after 30+ years of having Parkinson’s disease.

-- Take a walk or Rock Steady Box with a class or do an online video.
+- Take a walk or Rock Steady Boxing with an online live class or do an recorded video.
 Doing some sort of physical workout daily, is proving to be greatly beneficial for me as is the results of the science.

 Routine has advantages.
 Routine makes a practice.
 A practice leads to becoming comfortable with the routine and finding the benefits of the practice.
 To tell a joke or to perform a magic trick well, one needs to practice it, for a successful outcome.
 Finding what benefits us makes a difference.
 The only way to investigate fairly and thoroughly, is working with routines, daily.

 I am so grateful and appreciative for my wife, my partner, my carepartner, and my soulmate, Angela.
 Every day, I am forever energized by her support and the help that my loving wife gives me.
 My wife’s patience and assistance in living and business has been the perfect partnership for a successful marriage and business.

 Not every day can incorporate all five components that are listed here, but on the days that life gets in the way, staying with the plan can make a world of difference in your improvement.
 Whether it is a medication or a complementary therapy, staying flexible and receptive to adding something new to your regimen means giving it a fair try and assessing whether this new addition helps or hinders your condition.
 Be selective and be objective.
 Whatever the outcome, do not close the door to one therapy or dismiss another without consideration as well as evaluating the practitioner.
 Do not discount a therapy or medication without giving it a thorough trial, before discarding it, with your neurologist’s oversite.
 Wishing you all the best!